Self-immolation

-The term self-immolation broadly refers to acts of altruistic suicide, otherwise the giving up of one's body in an act of sacrifice.
-However, it most often refers specifically to autocremation, the act of sacrificing oneself by setting oneself on fire and burning to death.
-It is typically used for political or religious reasons, often as a form of non-violent protest or in acts of martyrdom.
-It has a centuries-long recognition as the most extreme form of protest possible by humankind.
+Self-immolation is the act of setting oneself on fire.
+It is mostly done for political or religious reasons, often as a form of protest or in acts of martyrdom, and known for its disturbing and violent nature.

 Etymology

 The English word immolation originally meant (1534) "killing a sacrificial victim; sacrifice" and came to figuratively mean (1690) "destruction, especially by fire".
 Its etymology was from Latin immolare "to sprinkle with sacrificial meal (mola salsa); to sacrifice" in ancient Roman religion.

-Self-immolation was first recorded in Lady Morgan's France (1817).
+In the Mewar region of India, women practiced a form of self-immolation called Jauhar to avoid being raped by invading armies.

 Effects

 Self-immolators frequently use accelerants before igniting themselves.
 This, combined with the self-immolators' refusal to protect themselves, can produce hotter flames and deeper, more extensive burns.

 Self-immolation has been described as excruciatingly painful.
-Later the burns become severe, nerves are burnt and the self-immolator loses sensation at the burnt areas.
-Some self-immolators can die during the act from inhalation of toxic combustion products, hot air and flames.
+Later, when the burns become severe, nerves are burnt and the self-immolator loses sensation at the burnt areas.
+Some self-immolators can die during the act from inhalation of toxic combustion products, hot air, and flames.

-The body has an inflammatory response to burnt skin which happens after 25% is burnt in adults.
+The human body has an inflammatory response to burnt skin, which happens after 25% is burnt in adults.
 This response leads to blood and body fluid loss.
 If the self-immolator is not taken to a burn centre in less than four hours, they are more likely to die from shock.
 If no more than 80% of their body area is burnt and the self-immolator is younger than 40 years old, there is a survival chance of 50%.
 If the self-immolator has over 80% burns, the survival rate drops to 20%.

 History

 Self-immolation is tolerated by some elements of Mahayana Buddhism and Hinduism, and it has been practiced for many centuries, especially in India, for various reasons, including jauhar, political protest, devotion, and renouncement.
 An example from mythology includes the practice of Sati when the Hindu goddess Parvati's incarnation of the same name (see also Daksayani) legendarily set herself on fire after her father insulted her in Daksha Yajna for having married Shiva, the ascetic god.
-Shiva, Parvati and their army of ghosts attacked Daksha's Yajna and destroyed the sacrifice and Shiva beheaded Daksha and killed Daksha.
-Later, Daksha was revived by him and Daksha Yajna was completed when Daksha apologized.
+Shiva and the army of ghosts attacked Daksha's Yajna and destroyed the sacrifice, and Shiva beheaded and killed Daksha.
+Later, Daksha was revived by Shiva and Daksha Yajna was completed when Daksha apologized.
 Certain warrior cultures, such as those of the Charans and Rajputs, also practiced self-immolation.

+There are several well-known examples from antiquity to modern times.
+Kalanos, also spelled Calanus (Καλανὸς) (c.
+398 – 323 BCE), was an ancient Indian gymnosophist, and philosopher from Taxila who accompanied Alexander the Great to Persis and later, after falling ill, self-immolated by entering into a pyre, in front of Alexander and his army.
+Diodorus Siculus called him Caranus (Κάρανος).

 Zarmanochegas was a monk of the Sramana tradition (possibly, but not necessarily a Buddhist) who, according to ancient historians such as Strabo and Dio Cassius, met Nicholas of Damascus in Antioch around 22 BC and burnt himself to death in Athens shortly thereafter.